yy311/yy311.github.io/index.md

 <b>News:</b>

+<p><small>Oct.
+2020 — Our paper won the Best Paper Award at the International Industrial Artificial Intelligence Conference.</small></p>

 <p><small>Dec.
 2018 — Our poster “Deep Learning Predicts the Grasping Locations for Dual-arm Manipulators” won the Best poster Award at the Annual Conference of Chinese Robotics Society.</small></p>